ButlerFuqua/one_week_in_hawaii/content/info/terms.md

 ## Content

 Unless otherwise stated, all of the content on this site belongs to the owner of the site.
-Some of the images may be in the public domain.
+Some of the images may be in the public domain or a screenshot of a popular app, such as Google Maps.

 It is safe to assume that you have no right to any of the content on this website.